r-a-w/TorProxy/README.md

 # Usage:

 The proxy must be run as root and Tor must be running.
-Insert the module and your done!
+Insert the module and you're done!
 Remember to remove the module when you want regular internet access.

 If Tor chooses a new entry relay you may need to refresh the relays table in the module using '-r'.